 To learn more about why dancers benefit from working with licensed professionals, read this article.

 What’s your biggest motivator in life?

 It’s hard to choose just one!
 Given my perfectionist-type personality, I’ve always been non-stop.
 My mind is constantly thinking about the next fun project I can work on!
 That said, family is always a motivator.
-In 2014, I married my best friend and in 2017, we had our son… the love of our lives!
+In 2014, I married my best friend and in 2017, we had our son and in 2020 we had our daughter!

-I usually alternate between two favorites, one being: 2 slices of Ezekiel bread, toasted and topped with Siggi’s 4% Greek yogurt (strawberry & rhubarb) with a chopped almonds, flaxseeds, and a drizzle of honey.
-It’s super easy, balanced, and keeps me satiated throughout a morning of getting my son to school, meeting virtually with clients, and taking a pilates class!
-My other favorite is a nutrient-packed smoothie!
+I usually alternate between two favorites, one being: 2 slices of sourdough toasted and topped with smashed avocado, eggs, and hemp seeds.
+A yogurt parfait is another favorite.
+I layer yogurt with granola, chopped almonds, flax, and a drizzle of honey.
+It’s super easy, balanced, and keeps me satiated throughout the morning when I’m getting the kids to school, meeting virtually with clients, and hopping on my pilates reformer.

 How can I work with you as my nutritionist?